-Starting a new job and career can be on the most nerve racking experiences one can have in their life no matter how many jobs or career changes you have.
-For some and even many you may experience what is called as Imposter Syndrome.
+Starting a new job and career can be on the most nerve-racking experiences one can have in their life no matter how many jobs or career changes you have.
+For some and even many, you may experience what is called Imposter Syndrome.
 Don’t worry it’s perfectly curable and it’s more common than you.

-In my view I have often experience this in much of my career but I will say this it will subside in time when you soon begin to see in your abilities in your new profession.
-As someone who has a Masters degree in business I shouldn’t experience but like all of us I still have to learn skills, a profession to get me to where I am today.
+In my view, I have often experienced this in much of my career but I will say this it will subside in time when you soon begin to see in your abilities in your new profession.
+As someone who has a Masters degree in business, I shouldn’t experience but like all of us I still have to learn skills, a profession to get me to where I am today.

 The definition of Imposter Syndrome would be: